adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "The only thing to do," said the shaggy man to his friends, "is to get out of this place and leave the Scoodlers behind us.
 Follow me, my dears, and don’t pay any attention to what they do or say."

-With this he began to march along the road to the open- ing in the rocks, and the others followed him.
+With this he began to march along the road to the opening in the rocks, and the others followed him.
 But the Scoodlers barred their way, and so the shaggy man picked up a stone, which he threw at the creatures to scare them from the path.

 At this the Scoodlers raised a howl.
 Two of them picked their heads from their shoulders and hurled them at the shaggy man with such force that he fell down, greatly astonished.
 The two now ran forward, caught up their heads, and put them on again.

-Escaping the Soup-kettle
+## Escaping the Soup-kettle

 The Scoodlers began to yell and throw their heads at our frightened friends.
-Our friends saw that it was useless to try to

-run away from the dreadful Scoodlers.
+Our friends saw that it was useless to try to run away from the dreadful Scoodlers.
 The Scoodlers could walk in either direction, because they had two faces.
-They moved with great rapidity and led their captives away from the rocks and the road, down the hill until they came to a moun- tain that looked like a huge bowl turned upside down.
+They moved with great rapidity and led their captives away from the rocks and the road, down the hill until they came to a mountain that looked like a huge bowl turned upside down.
 At the edge of this mountain was a deep gulf.
 Across the gulf was a narrow bridge, and at the other end of the bridge was an arched opening that led into the mountain.

 Over this bridge the Scoodlers led their prisoners, through the opening into the mountain.
-Dorothy saw a huge iron caul- dron in the middle of the place.
+Dorothy saw a huge iron cauldron in the middle of the place.

 "What’s that?" asked the shaggy man.